Maglev: Japan, 1969

 Development of HSST started in 1974.
 In Tsukuba, Japan (1985), the HSST-03 (Linimo) became popular at the Tsukuba World Exposition, in spite of its low 30 km/h top speed.
 In Saitama, Japan (1988), the HSST-04-1 was revealed at the Saitama exhibition in Kumagaya.
 Its fastest recorded speed was 300 km/h.

 Construction of a new high-speed maglev line, the Chuo Shinkansen, started in 2014.
 It is being built by extending the SCMaglev test track in Yamanashi in both directions.
-The completion date is currently unknown, with the most recent estimate of 2027 no longer possible following a local governmental rejection of a construction permit.
+The completion date expected to be 2034 and an extension to Osaka expected to be completed in 2037, with the estimate of 2027 no longer possible following a local governmental rejection of a construction permit.